 Adjusting the angle of the weight bench also allows you to target different muscles more closely.
 In other words, Wickham says, weight benches ultimately help you get stronger, faster.

 With so many different types of benches on the market, the best bench for you depends on your fitness goals, space, budget and more.
-Read on to get some expert-recommended picks and learn what to look for when shopping.
+We chatted with trainers and chose our top picks based on their recommendations and criteria, including:

 1. Best Overall: Rep Ab-5200 Adjustable Bench

 Rep Fitness is known for their uber-adjustable, long-lasting weight benches.
 The Rep Ab-5200 Adjustable Bench doesn't just look hardcore — it is hardcore.
 It weighs in at 125 pounds and is as heavy-duty and durable as a weight bench gets.
 Luckily, it comes on wheels so you'll be able to cart it from one end of your home gym to another.

 It can also be adjusted by increments of 10 and 15 degrees, which Wickham says allows you to completely sculpt your muscles.
 It also has a 1,000-pound capacity, so even the strongest powerlifters can safely use this bench.